 After law school Mr. Greco served as Law Clerk to the Hon.
 Leonard P. Moore of the U.S. Court of Appeals for the Second Circuit in New York, and as a Fellow at the Institute of Comparative Law, University of Florence, Italy.
-He has been selected consistently by his peers for inclusion in the 2011 edition and past editions of The Best Lawyers in America (Commercial Litigation), New England Super Lawyers, and Who’s Who in American Law.
+Prior to law school he was an English teacher at Phillips Exeter Academy, Exeter, N.H.
+He has been selected consistently by his peers for inclusion in the 2015 edition and past editions of The Best Lawyers in America (Litigation - Construction, Litigation - Environmental, Labor and Employment, Civil Rights Law, Arbitration, and Mediation), New England Super Lawyers, and Who’s Who in American Law.
 Martindale-Hubbell’s Peer Review Rating for Mr. Greco is AV® Preeminent™.

 Publications/PresentationsMr.
 Greco has lectured and has authored or co-authored numerous articles on litigation techniques, alternative dispute resolution methods, international arbitration, employment law, professional malpractice and ethics, state and federal environmental laws, and insurance coverage.
 Articles include “Getting to Yes Abroad: International Arbitration as an Effective Tool in Commercial and Political Risk Management,” ABA Business Law Section Journal; “The Credit Crisis and the Audit Committee,” Metropolitan Corporate Counsel; and “Regulation of the Legal Profession in a Global Economy,” Journal of the Professional Lawyer.
-Recent presentations in Mr. Greco’s areas of law practice include the American Bar Association Spring 2009 Symposium in New York, "ADR in Commercial Finance Transactions - A Colloquium of the ABA Business Law and Dispute Resolution Sections"; "International Arbitration: Managing Cross-Cultural Factors," at the K&L Gates LLP Symposium, San Francisco, October 4-5, 2007; "International Arbitration as a Tool in Effective Risk Management," K&L Gates LLP Symposium, London, April 19, 2007; and "International Arbitration Trends," UIA Annual Conference, in Salvador, Brazil, among others.
+Recent presentations in Mr. Greco’s areas of law practice include the American Bar Association Spring Symposium in New York, "ADR in Commercial Finance Transactions - A Colloquium of the ABA Business Law and Dispute Resolution Sections"; "International Arbitration: Managing Cross-Cultural Factors," at the K&L Gates LLP Symposium, San Francisco; "International Arbitration as a Tool in Effective Risk Management," K&L Gates LLP Symposium, London; and "International Arbitration Trends," UIA Annual Conference, in Salvador, Brazil, among others.

 ABA PresidencyThe over-arching theme of Mr. Greco’s ABA presidency was renaissance – a reaffirmation of the legal profession's core values and America's constitutional principles.
 His priorities included protecting constitutional rights of Americans, safeguarding the independence of the judiciary, advancing the rule of law and human rights in the US and abroad, providing for the legal needs of the poor, and advancement of women, people of color and persons with disabilities in the legal profession.
 During his term of office he appointed two ABA Commissions, five ABA Task Forces and several Special Committees to implement his presidential initiatives and address issues of concern to the public and the legal profession.